Enter your zip to see mobile providers in your area.

 T-Mobile 5G rollout

-T-Mobile’s average 5G speeds are only marginally faster than 4G LTE.
+T-Mobile’s average 5G speeds are only about 20 Mbps faster than 4G LTE.
 But it has the largest 5G network of all the major cell providers, with over 20% of American customers able to use it.
 And it’s in the process of building out the network with more 2.5 GHz spectrum—a coveted “mid-band” range of frequencies widely adopted by 5G networks in Asia and Europe, which allows for both wide range and vastly boosted speeds.1

 As part of a plan to build up a “layer cake” network, the company will also bring out millimeter-wave 5G, which is capable of delivering speeds 1,000 Mbps and faster (albeit only in isolated urban centers and indoor sites).